ucloud/uai-sdk/examples/tensorflow/train/crnn/README.md

 ```
 sudo docker build -t uhub.service.ucloud.cn/uai_demo/ocr_test:v1.0 -f ocr-cpu.Dockerfile .
 ```
-So you can get a docker image named uhub.service.ucloud.cn/uai_demo/ocr_test:v1.0.You should change 'uai_demo' to 'YOUR_UHUB_REGISTRY'.<br>
+So you can get a docker image named uhub.service.ucloud.cn/uai_demo/ocr_test:v1.0.You should change 'uai_demo' to 'YOUR\_UHUB\_REGISTRY' to build your own docker image.<br>
 About training parameters you can check the global_configuration/config.py for details.<br>
 you can run the following command to train crnn model.<br>
 ```
-python /data/code/tools/train_shadownet.py  --dataset_dir /data/data
+sudo docker run -it uhub.service.ucloud.cn/YOUR_UHUB_REGISTRY/ocr_test:v1.0 /bin/bash -c "python /data/code/tools/train_shadownet.py "
 ```
 If you want to train a model on UAI Train,you should build docker image by ocr-gpu.Dockerfile and upload the following data into Ucloud file storage platform such as UFile and UFS.
 ```